 US Law on Harassment and Bullying

 In the US, protection from harassment is provided by Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967 (ADEA), and the Americans with Disabilities Act of 1990 (ADA).
 US law recognizes sex, race, age, disability, color, creed, national origin, religion and genetic information as protected characteristics.
-Harassment is illegal it is so severe that the work environment could reasonably be considered intimidating, hostile or abusive.
+Harassment is illegal if it is so severe that the work environment could reasonably be considered intimidating, hostile or abusive.
 Individuals who report harassment or participate in an investigation are protected by law from retaliation.
 You have to be a member of the group being harassed to bring a claim; for example, a White person cannot bring a claim because his colleagues regularly make offensive remarks against Black people.

 If you are not sure whether conduct you’re experiencing is illegal harassment, please contact us for advice.